Probability of Success for Dual Endpoints (PFS & OS)

 Option 3: Low PoS Group Sequential Design

-The third option is a group sequential design with a lower hazard ratio threshold of 0.5 for both interim and final analyses.
+The third example option is a group sequential design with a lower hazard ratio threshold of 0.5 for both interim and final analyses.
 Refer to the table below for the values of the user-defined parameters used in this option.

 User parameter | Value |